 amounts of ALP in the blood.
 These conditions include rapid bone growth (during

-Paget's disease), or a disease that affects how much
+Paget's disease or cancer that has spread to the bones), a disease that affects how much

 calcium is in the blood (hyperparathyroidism), vitamin D deficiency, or damaged liver cells.